 What kind of dish is cod roe salad?

-It is considered a New Year's dish, but is also a common home-cooked meal eaten during the winter.
+While traditionally considered a New Year's dish, it's a common home-style dish enjoyed during the winter months.

 Cod roe salad recipe